 This course serves as an introduction to internet-based business models (i.e., e-commerce) in organizations.
 The study of this field will assist students in recognizing opportunities and overcoming challenges in online business transactions.
-Topics include e-commerce management, use of information systems and integration with human resources, knowledge management strategies, e-
+Topics include e-commerce management, use of information systems and integration with human resources, knowledge management strategies, emarketing and relationships between the internet, government, and society.